top of page

 When good photography is used to break a taboo: shocked by a politician’s comment about a journalist (“She had blood coming out of her wherever!”), Victor d’Allant interviewed and photographed women going through menstruation.

-In the introduction to SHE HAD BLOOD (to be published in September 2023), French feminist authoress Elise Thiébaut writes: "A visual anthropologist by trade, Victor d’Allant embarked with his daughter on an exploration of menstruation the day after Donald Trump was inaugurated President of the United States.
+In her introduction to SHE HAD BLOOD, French feminist authoress Elise Thiébaut writes: "A visual anthropologist by trade, Victor d’Allant embarked with his daughter on an exploration of menstruation the day after Donald Trump was inaugurated President of the United States.
 Closely involving his sitters with the production of his pictures, he gives us the exact opposite of the male gaze.
 His purpose is not to appropriate our menses or to change them, but rather to heal and reconcile what needed repairing after years of taboo.
 He always does so with kindness, while emphasizing each individual’s unique story."

 In a recent article in French daily newspaper 20 Minutes, (see page 6 of this PDF) Victor d'Allant was the only male mentioned in a list of leading artists working on menstruation, a list that includes Judy Chicago, Valie Export, Gina Pane, Kiki Smith, Tracey Emin, Elise Thiébaut, Marianne Rosenstiehl and Rupi Kaur.
 A couple of his photos were used by TV5 MONDE to illustrate the social issues about menstruation.